kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 <div>

-Editorial Note: For Federal Register citations affecting §36.1, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*
+Editorial Note: For Federal Register citations affecting [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.1   Applicability and definitions.|§36.1]], see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*

 </div>